-LITERATURE OF THE THIRD WORLD
+LITERATURE OF THE AFRICAN DIASPORA

-A minor in literature of the Third World consists of 18 semester hours and is designed for students who desire exposure to other cultures via the best in literary expression and seek enhancement of their analytical and writing skills.
+A minor in literature of the African diaspora consists of 18 semester hours and is designed for students who desire exposure to other cultures via the best in literary expression and seek enhancement of their analytical and writing skills.

 CORE REQUIREMENTS (18 semester hours) Sem.
 Hrs.

+ENGL 211 Literatures of the World 3

 ENGL 326 Literature of the Caribbean 3

 ENGL 327 African Literary Expression 3

-ENGL 328 Literature of the East 3

-ENGL 211 Literatures of the World 3
+ENGL English Elective 3

 FREN 304 Introduction to French Literature 3

 SPAN 430 Open Seminar in Hispanic Literature 3